-If you have ever ordered a ridesharing service such as UberX and its on-demand food delivery service Uber Eats, you may find that some of them are still young, aged like college students in general.
+If you have ever booked a ride using a ridesharing platform or ordered a meal using an on-demand delivery platform, you may find that some of them are still young, aged like college students in general.
 No wonder, because those jobs are popular jobs among students, especially international students in Australia.

 Student visa working hours limitation in Australia

 Keep in mind, as a temporary visa holder, it’s important to know the rules and requirements when it comes to working in Australia, especially how many hours you can work.
 You can read more about work restrictions for student visa holders at the Department of Home Affairs official website.

 Your student visa may be stated that you have work rights in the country, but the main purpose of international students coming to this country is to study, the government has given a time limit for student visa holders to work.

 The current international student working hours restriction is 48 hours per fortnight when the course is in session, but you can work unlimited hours when your course isn’t in season.
 This limitation has increased slightly more when compared to pre-covid, which was 40 hours per fortnight or 20 hours per week.